 PTV operates between 5:30am to 8:30pm on a 30-minute service to Mt Helen Campus.
 Travel time is 25 minutes from the campus to Ballarat city.
 All bus services arrive and depart from the Ballarat Railway Station and connect with other bus routes and V/Line services.
-PTV operate two services to Mt Helen campus, route 21 Buninyong and route 22, Federation University via Sebastopol.
+PTV operate two services to Mt Helen Campus, route 21 Buninyong and route 22, Federation University Australia via Sebastopol.

 V/Line train and coach